semgrep/semgrep-docs/docs/getting-started/quickstart.md

 Learn how to set up Semgrep, scan your first project for security issues, and view your findings.

 :::info prerequisites
-You must have Python 3.7 or later installed on the machine where the Semgrep CI is running.
+You must have Python 3.8 or later installed on the machine where the Semgrep CI is running.
 :::

 1. Navigate to [Semgrep](https://semgrep.dev/login), and sign up by clicking on **Sign in with GitHub** or **Sign in with GitLab**.
 Follow the on-screen prompts to grant Semgrep the needed permissions and proceed.

 2. Provide the **Organization display name** you'd like to use, then click **Create new organization**.

-3. Launch your CLI, and follow the instructions on the **Scan a project on your machine** page.
-For your convenience, we've reproduced that information here and added instructions for Windows users.
+3. Launch your CLI, and follow the instructions on the [**Scan a project on your machine**](https://semgrep.dev/onboarding/scan) page.
+For your convenience, the same information is presented below, along with instructions for Windows users.

     <Tabs
         defaultValue="macOS"